kennedysgarage/kennedysgarage/_pages/subscribe.md

 <div class="row">
   <div class="col-4">
     <h4>Default</h4>
     <p>These will be general emails about things happening at Kennedy's Garage.
-This could include new blog posts, new projects, new resources, and stuff along those lines.</p>
+This could include new blog posts, new work, new resources, and stuff along those lines.</p>
   </div><!--/col-->
   <div class="col-4">
     <h4>Life</h4>